Carnton

-Carnton is a historic home and museum in Franklin, Williamson County, Tennessee, United States.
-The plantation played an important role during and immediately after the Battle of Franklin during the American Civil War.
-It is managed by the non-profit organization The Battle of Franklin Trust.
+Carnton is a historic plantation home built in 1826 in Franklin, Williamson County, Tennessee, United States.
+The property, comprising 1420 acre, played an important role during and immediately after the Battle of Franklin during the American Civil War.
+Carnton was situated less than one mile (1.6 km) from the location of the 1864 battle's Union Army eastern flank, and it became the principal temporary field hospital for tending the wounded.
+More than 1,750 Confederate soldiers lost their lives at Franklin, and on Carnton's back porch four deceased Confederate generals' bodies were laid out for a few hours after the battle.
+The life of Carrie McGavock, who lived at Carnton during the civil war, was the subject of a best-selling novel in 2005 by Robert Hicks, entitled The Widow of the South.
+The house was listed on the National Register of Historic Places in 1973, and became a museum managed by The Battle of Franklin Trust, a non-profit organization.

 Mansion and grounds

 Architecture

 Carnton is a red brick Federal-style 11-room residence, that was completed in 1826 by Randal McGavock using slave labor.
 Built on a raised limestone foundation, the southern facing entrance façade is a two-story, five-bay block with a side-facing gabled roof, covered in tin, with two dormer windows, and slightly projecting end chimneys.
 A central two-story pedimented portico in the Greek Revival-style was added in 1847 by McGavock's son John McGavock.
 The two-story portico contains four, square Ionic columns with beveled recessed panels, and a simple vase shape balustrade on each level.
 The balustrade encloses the second-story balcony.
 Decorative corbels and scrollwork are found on the fascia above the first level, and the columns at the corners of the portico are matched by pilasters on the front façade.
 The doorway is flanked by engaged columns and sidelights, with a semi-circular fanlight above.
 A two-level Greek Revival gallery with seven two-story Doric columns, and using the same balustrade as seen on the front portico, is located on the rear of the house.
 The gallery runs the length of the house, extending at one end to take advantage of southerly breezes.